-In a series based around an endless series of one-on-one fights, defeating a Worthy Opponent or The Rival will sometimes convert them to the hero's side, if not always to his cause.
-Furthermore, no matter how much trouble the Worthy Opponent has caused for the heroes or innocents as soon as he shows remorse or goes out of his way to help them he will be welcomed into the hero's circle of True Companionswith open arms.
+In an action series based around an endless series of one-on-one fights, defeating a Worthy Opponent or The Rival will sometimes convert them to the hero's side, if not always to his cause.
+Furthermore, no matter how much trouble the Worthy Opponent has caused for the heroes or other people as soon as he shows remorse or goes out of his way to help others he will be welcomed into the hero's circle of True Companionswith open arms.

 It helps if the story is idealistic enough for the hero to forgive the villain after s/he is safely defeated.
 Correspondingly, the villain in this kind of story is so surprised and moved that the hero would be big-hearted enough to do that, that they have a change of heart.

 From the writers' standpoint, this trope is a way to keep characters around longer.
 If it's a show about fighting, and if The Protagonist is always getting stronger, what's the use of a defeated enemy?
+If said enemy is well developed, has a sizeable fanbase and/or a sympathetic motive or backstory; then killing him might risk pissingoff the fans.
 We want to see him fight some more, but he can't fight the hero again because that would be repetitive and we all know he would lose.
 So instead, he becomes an ally and gets to assist the hero.
 Thus, this is a standard way for most Sixth Rangers to be added into the Five-Man Band.

-Compare Kill Me Now or Forever Stay Your Hand for another way to win over your enemies, Let's You and Him Fight where the two characters are heroes and already on the same side but still fight each other before joining forces, Defeat Means Respect where a defeated enemy respects the victor instead of becoming friends and Fire-Forged Friends, where enemies end up fighting on the same side to become friends.
-Contrast Villain's Dying Grace.
+Compare Kill Me Now or Forever Stay Your Hand for when the hero refuses to kill his enemy which may lead into this trope depending on the story.
+Let's You and Him Fight for where two characters are already on the same side but don't know it and fight because one or both of them think the other is an enemy.
+Defeat Means Respect where a defeated enemy respects the victor instead of becoming friends and Fire-Forged Friends, where enemies forced to fight on the same side become friends.

 See also Love at First Punch and Best Her to Bed Her for romantic variations, Defeat Means Playable, I Fight for the Strongest Side.